 Read more →In 1919 Dr Victor Ratten was Surgeon Superintendent of the Hobart General Hospital.
 At the time he was fighting accusations that the medical certificate he had obtained in Chicago ten years earlier was fraudulent.
 He was a man of supreme self-confidence, never allowing the charges to distract

-Read more →A CONTINUATION OF; THE SLOPER AND THE STEEPLECHASE NEW OWNER FOR THE SLOPER By 1911, three years on from his near win at Flemington’s Grand National Steeplechase, the Tasmanian jumper Ally Sloper was a little past his best.
-He was now owned by the Sheffield GP, and
+Read more →THE SLOPER, THE DOCTOR, AND THE ATTEMPTED ‘BIG FIX’ AT MOWBRAY.
+By 1911, three years on from a near win at Flemington’s Grand National Steeplechase, the Tasmanian jumper Ally Sloper was somewhat past his best.
+He was now owned by the Sheffield GP, and Justice of the

 Read more →